ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ## Implementation

-Since Streamlit uses a rather declarative approach to UI/UX development, the following section will focus on how the encryption/decryption processes, 15 mandated APIs, SkillsFuture Credit Pay APIs are implemented in the application.
+Since Streamlit uses a rather declarative approach to UI/UX development, the following section will focus on how the encryption/decryption processes, 15 mandated APIs, and SkillsFuture Credit Pay APIs are implemented in the application.

 In general, the collection of APIs is arranged as such: